Six Winter Driving Tips You’ve Probably Heard Before (But Definitely Need To Hear Again)

 All-season tires are really convenient but they aren’t optimized for winter weather (or summer weather for that matter).
 Swapping them out for real, sturdy winter tires is a pain in the butt but they’ll drastically improve your driving experience.
-Winter-tire treads won’t stiffen when temperatures drop below 45 degrees Fahrenheit giving them better grip both in the snow and on the dry, cold pavement.
+Winter-tire treads won’t stiffen when temperatures drop below 45 degrees Fahrenheit giving them a better grip both in the snow and on the dry, cold pavement.

 Those custom mats that fit perfectly over the carpeting?
 They’re great.
 But they’ll get trashed with snow, ice, dirt, and all the other stuff you’ll track in during the winter season.
 Winter driving tip #3: most local auto parts stores have a good selection of winter mats for under $25.
 They might not fit perfectly but they’ll go a long way in keeping the underlying carpet clean.

 AWD can help you navigate through the snow but it won’t do anything on the ice.
 And that’s where most people run into trouble.
 So, if you ever feel uncomfortable driving in the snow and ice, our best advice is: just stay home.
 It’s not worth the risk of an accident.

 And as we mentioned earlier, tires really matter.
 If you know you’ll have to be out in bad weather this season, prepare ahead of time.
 Invest in a good base, take it slow and steady on the road, and try not to panic if things go wrong.

 At V&F, we strive to provide our customers with a well-rounded knowledge of all things automotive from winter driving tips to oil change advice.
 Since 1988, our family-owned and operated service center has been providing top-quality auto repair services to Agawam, Feeding Hills, Southwick, West Springfield and the surrounding Massachusetts communities.
 If your car needs maintenance or repair before this winter season, call us at (413)314-2280 or an appointment online.
 Stay safe, folks!